wp-plugins/aretex-ecommerce-services/readme.txt

 # Software as a Service #
 AreteX&trade; is "Software as a Service" that facilitates and manages various eCommerce tasks and processes including one time and recurring payments, delivery of payment status notifications, digital delivery authorizations, automatic calculation and payments of things like commissions, royalties and contributor fees.

 This plugin is "Serviceware" that allows you to connect your WordPress site to the AreteX&trade; eCommerce Server.
 It requires SSL (https://) for secure communication with the AreteX server.
 Designed with robust flexibility for the WordPress professional, the plugin provides customer account management, payment tracking and reporting for referrers and contributors, and sales reports.
-It starts with a 30 Day Free AreteX™ "Sandbox" License, allowing you to test your eCommerce site without the inherent risks of a "real money" environment.
+It starts with a 30 Day Free AreteX&trade; "Sandbox" License, allowing you to test your eCommerce site without the inherent risks of a "real money" environment.

 ## Integrates with Roles and Capabilities ##
 * Use nearly any "membership/role manager" plugin.